- What are floor and ceiling price levels and how do they limit both losses and profits?

 Because the call spread has a built-in floor that limits your maximum loss, you don’t use a stop loss.
 This means, as you might guess, that you cannot get stopped out.

 Instead, you can stay in the trade if you choose to, and wait for the market to turn back in your direction.
 Or if you decide that the market won’t turn back around, you can exit with the maximum loss you prepared for when you entered.

 The design of the call spread buys you more time to make that decision.
 Instead of getting stopped out by a sudden big move, you remain in the trade.
 You may be at your maximum loss, but you knew that worst-case scenario up front.
 In this way, you’re prepared for the worst and you have more time to capitalize on whatever the best case scenario might be before expiration.

 Variable payout, not all-or-nothing

-Nadex spreads, by contrast, may move more closely with the underlying market except near the floor and ceiling, where the spread reaches its limits.
-In the middle of the spread range, however, when the price of the underlying market moves up one tick, the spread price moves up a similar amount.
+Nadex call spreads, by contrast, may move more closely with the underlying market except near the floor and ceiling, where the call spread reaches its limits.
+In the middle of the call spread range, however, when the price of the underlying market moves up one tick, the call spread price moves up a similar amount.

-- How Nadex spreads let you limit losses without getting stopped out
+- How Nadex call spreads let you limit losses without getting stopped out

 See if you can answer these questions correctly: